City of London will have 'less fluid' trade with EU, says EU official

 “We need to avoid being overly dependent on a third country for key financial services,” she said in a confirmation hearing on her appointment as financial services commissioner.

+“Is it right, financially prudent to rely on a third country for the location of vital services?
+In my view we need to take a precautionary approach to build up our own structures.”

-A veteran Irish member of the European Parliament and former journalist, McGuinness said it took investigative journalism to uncover the 1.9 billion euro ($2.23 billion) hole in the balance sheet of now collapsed German payments company Wirecard.
+McGuinness, a veteran Irish member of the European Parliament, also commented on the collapse of German payments company Wirecard after a 1.9 billion euro ($2.23 billion) hole in its balance sheet.

+The Wirecard collapse has prompted the European Commission to revisit the question of more common supervision in markets, which EU states had pushed back in the past, fearful of losing more regulatory sovereignty.

 “The Wirecard scandal is a shocking tale of fraud and failure of supervision,” McGuinness said.